 If you are in the research stage, here’s the industry’s top competitors to MailChimp.

 MailChimp’s most direct competitor.
 They have an old-school interface & feel.
-But they are very popular among marketers and small businesses.
+But they are very popular among direct response marketers and online businesses.
 See their plans here.

-The big brand in the email industry.
-They’ve been around for years.
-They have tons of resources, and the backing of one of the biggest tech companies in the world.
+The name brand in the email industry.
+They have tons of resources, integrations, and the backing of one of the biggest tech companies in the world – and a 30 day money back guarantee.
 See their plans here.

 One of the oldest brands in the industry.
 They focus on usability and providing a full marketing suite with email, webinars and landing pages all bundled.
 See their plans here.